Just1ceP4rtn3r/blesser/README.md

 1. Blesser will start running and will automatically generate input data based on the current state of the state machine.
 2. To stop Blesser, press `CTRL+C`.

-## Contributing

-We welcome contributions to Blesser!
-If you'd like to contribute to the project, please follow these guidelines:

--   Fork the Blesser repository on GitHub.
--   Create a new branch for your changes.
--   Make your changes and commit them to your branch.
--   Push your changes to your fork of the Blesser repository.
--   Submit a pull request to the Blesser repository.

 ## TODO